cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/parallel-deployment.md

 ## Overview

+Whenever you update your application code, you can adjust two aspects of the way it is updated:

+1. How the updated code is pushed to your servers (the **deployment strategy**)
+2. How the updated version is shown to customers (the **rollout strategy**)

+This guide is concerned with the first aspect - how the new code gets to your servers.

+If you need help with the second aspect - how the new version of your application is presented to your customers - please read our separate [guide to rollout strategies](/{{{page.collection}}/how-to-guides/deployment/rollout-strategies.html).

+## Types of deployment strategies

 Your application's deployment strategy dictates how we push changes out to your servers.
 There are three strategies available:

 1. Serial deployment